 Alleviating respiratory problems.
 Hepatica is believed to help suppress coughs and alleviate certain lung ailments.

 Additionally, the antispasmodic properties of liverleaf are commonly used to treat gastrointestinal issues, such as stomach cramps and digestive tract discomfort.

 It is thought that most of the health benefits of hepatica come from its high content in mucilage, tannins, and flavonoids.

-Additionally, herbs like hepatica have a diuretic action that helps promote healthy kidney function by expelling toxins through the urine.
+Additionally, herbs like hepatica have a diuretic action that helps promote healthy kidney function by expelling toxins through urine.

 Hepatica Side Effects

 Like other species in the buttercup family, hepatica contains the toxic substance protoanemonin.